aswinnnn/pyscan/README.md

 Pyscan will find dependency versions from `pip` if not provided within the source file.
 Even though, **Make sure you version-ize your requirements** and use proper [pep-508 syntax](https://peps.python.org/pep-0508/).

+## Building

+pyscan requires a rust version of `< v1.70`, as it uses `once_cell` which is unstable on previous releases.
+There's an overview of the codebase coming soon for people who wanna contribute.
+Appreciate all the help so far.

 ## 🦀 Note

 pyscan uses [OSV](https://osv.dev) as its database for now.
 There are plans to add a few more.